- Female hair loss affects 1 in 5 women.

 Consultation

-Many women are able to disguise their hair loss by styling their hair differently but for widespread thinning this can become noticeable and harder to hide.
+Many women can disguise their hair loss by styling their hair differently but for widespread thinning, this can become noticeable and harder to hide.

 When you book a consultation to see one of our expert trichologists, you will have a full and detailed examination to allow them to assess what the cause of hair loss may be.